 If you’re driving your own car, take it to your local Warrant of Fitness workshop for a quick check before you head on your road trip.
 Even if your vehicle seems to be usually running, it’s always a great idea to check there are no hidden issues that could cause unexpected trouble a hundred miles from home.

 2. Drive safely

 Distraction can be lethal while driving – and there are plenty of ways drivers can become distracted.
 Make sure you get enough sleep before your trip, try not to engage too much with other passengers on stretches of road that require intense attention, such as winding roads, around the sea or clifftops, or near schools.

 Never take phone calls or text while you are driving, and keep your interactions with Bluetooth, choosing music, etc. to a minimum (music is a must for many people – but try to arrange your favorite jam tracks into a playlist before you go so that you won’t have to keep hitting the skip button!

 Sit up straight and keep your eyes on the road, as sitting in an overly relaxed position can make you sleepy.

-If you’re travelling with your partner, take shifts and swap every few hours – don’t spend too much time at the wheel in one go.
+If you’re traveling with your partner, take shifts, and swap every few hours – don’t spend too much time at the wheel in one go.
 Make sure you’re aware of your surroundings and take extra care in difficult terrain.

-When travelling to a foreign country, ensure you read up on their road rules before you begin your trip.
+When traveling to a foreign country, ensure you read up on their road rules before you begin your trip.